rqueiros/SOS/README.md

 # SOS
-A orchestration composer for micro-services based on JSON
+A orchestration composer for micro-services based on JSON.
+Soon available!